-Thl 371 Christian Doctrine I
+Thl 371 Christian Doctrine 1

 Introductory course in systematic and confessional theology for undergraduates.
-Covers the subjects of revelation and scripture, God and His attributes, humanity and sin, and the person and work of Jesus Christ as the God/man.
+Covers the subjects of theological method, revelation and scripture, Law and Gospel, the Triune God and His attributes, humanity and sin, and the person and work of Jesus Christ as the God/man.
 Stresses acquaintance with key biblical material and its expression in the Lutheran Confessions.
-Students with significant education in Christianity may use this course in place of Thl 101 in the general education requirements upon consultation with instructor.
+Students with significant education in Christianity may use this course in place of Thl 101 in the general education requirements upon consultation with the instructor.

-Thl 372 Christian Doctrine II
+Thl 372 Christian Doctrine 2

 Introductory course in systematic and confessional theology for undergraduates.
-Covers the subjects of justification, the person and the work of the Holy Spirit, the church and eschatology.
+Covers the subjects of justification, the person and work of the Holy Spirit, conversion, preservation, election, sanctification, the sacraments, the church, the ministry and eschatology.
 Stresses acquaintance with key biblical materials and its expression in the Lutheran Confessions.
 Prerequisite: Thl 371.